Aldershot and Alton lines of the LSWR: Basingstoke and Alton Light Railway

-Meon Valley Ralway
+Meon Valley Railway

 Motivated by the wish to exclude the Great Western Railway from the area, the Meon Valley Railway was promoted by the LSWR to make a railway from Alton to Fareham; it was said by the LSWR to form the shortest route from London to the Isle of Wight, using the steamer pier at Stokes Bay.
 It ran from Butts Junction to Fareham and opened on 1 June 1903.
 The anticipated heavy through traffic never developed, and closed to passengers in 1955 and completely in 1968.

 The twentieth century

 Bordon branch

 A branch line from Bentley to Bordon was opened on 11 December 1905.
 It served an army garrison in Woolmer Forest.
-It was authorised by a Light Railway Order of 1902.
+It was authorised by the Bentley and Bordon Light Railway Order 1902.
 The demands of the military encouraged experimentation with heavier locomotives, not all of them successful.
 The regular passenger service was withdrawn on 16 September 1957 and the line closed completely on 4 April 1966.